 Freezing Zucchini: How to Preserve Flavour and Texture as Well as Possible

-Fresh zucchini has a pleasantly understated quality.
+Fresh zucchini has something pleasantly understated about it.
 No dominant sharpness.
 No heavy sweetness.
-Instead, it has a delicate, juicy texture and exactly that light freshness that makes especially good summer dishes feel so clear.
-For this very reason, zucchini is sensitive to storage and cold.
-Frozen the wrong way, it quickly loses its structure.
-When thawed, liquid collects in the pan, the surface becomes soft, and what was once a fine texture quickly turns into something bland.
+Instead, it has a delicate, juicy texture and exactly that light freshness that makes especially good summer dishes look so clear.
+That is precisely why zucchini is sensitive to storage and cold.
+If frozen incorrectly, it quickly loses its firmness.
+When thawing, liquid collects in the Frying Pan, the surface turns soft, and what was once a fine texture quickly becomes something rather ordinary.

 Yet zucchini can be preserved remarkably well — if you understand how it reacts to moisture, temperature, and preparation.

-And that is exactly where the difference lies later: between vegetables that were simply frozen, and zucchini that is still pleasant to cook with weeks later, keeps its flavor, and does not completely lose its character.
+And that is exactly where the difference lies later: between vegetables that were simply frozen and zucchini that can still be pleasantly prepared weeks later, retains its flavor, and does not completely lose its character.

 Can you freeze zucchini?